 Any City-issued permits required to operate outdoors, including any permits required to install any tent, canopy, other sun shelter, or structure used for outdoor dining, must be obtained prior to operation.

-Non-essential retail establishments, as defined by the Safer-At-Home Health Order, must remain closed between 10 p.m. and 5 a.m daily.
-This requirement does not apply to any retail establishment defined as an Essential Business, Essential Infrastructure, or a Healthcare Operation in the Safer-At-Home Health Order.
+Except where designated a Critical Business, Critical Infrastructure, Healthcare Operations, or required by law, as defined by the Safer-At-Home Health Order, retail establishments must remain closed between 10 p.m. and 5 a.m daily.